 When I returned home I continued a schedule of one middle of the night pump, one morning, one early afternoon, one late afternoon & one late evening pump.
 Wow at sounds like a lot but it was less than the every three hours schedule.
 Then I slowly cut back the length of time I pumped for, from twenty minutes, down to 17 minutes for one week, then down to 15 minutes.
 After this I pumped only when I felt full, rather than having a schedule.
 The pump sessions slowly decreased as I stopped producing milk.
 I ceased pumping just after Lulu was three months old.

+Did you use a breast pump?
 Do you have any tips on weaning from the breast pump?
-Any questions?